-Well there are a lot of cabin books to start, like Cabin Porn, and a lot of Canadian references as well of more traditional log cabins.
+Well, there are a lot of cabin books to start, like Cabin Porn, and a lot of Canadian references as well as more traditional log cabins.
 It’s mostly pictorial, and mostly through books, which is the way we trained in college.
 We returned to more old school designers like Ralph Lauren and people you wouldn’t expect in the current day to be an influence as such.

 What’s next for J+A?